NeuralEnsemble/cobrawap/README.rst

 **Cobrawap Partnering Projects**:

-Sleep Wave Analysis Visualization Engine (SWAVE): A data visualization tool that takes Cobrawap outputs and visualizes these to show dynamic wave-like activity patterens found in the data.
+Sleep Wave Analysis Visualization Engine (SWAVE): A data visualization tool that takes Cobrawap outputs and visualizes these to show dynamic wave-like activity patterns found in the data.
 Developed at: https://github.com/cilantroxiao/SWAVE

 Further Context
 ===============